Appleton & Co

 The Leeds Times reported on 19th December 1896 that “Messrs R. J. Appleton and Co are giving a series of exhibitions at the Mechanics’ Institute illustrative of the powers of their “Cieroscope,” and apparatus for presenting to view animated photographs or living pictures".

 In the following year Appleton pulled off one of his greatest achievements.
 He filmed Queen Victoria’s Diamond Jubilee celebrations in London, processed the photographs on a train on the way back from London and showed his moving pictures via his Cieroscope to tens of thousands of peoples in Forster Square Bradford the very same day and for three days following the event.
 This was a remarkable achievement at the time.
 The story is told by the Telegraph and Argus The book “Movie Maker and Picture Palaces” by G J Mellor also describes the event in some detail.
+The BBC has recently recognised the achievements of Richard James Appleton and produced a documentary Railways the making of a Nation.

 In the Yorkshire Evening Post 21st Feb 1898 R H White & Co placed an advertisement as follows.